walterhiggins/ScriptCraft/README.md

 # Prerequisites

-* You will need to have Java version 6 or later installed on your machine.
+* You will need to have Java version 7 or later installed on your machine.
 Check the version by typing `java -version` at a command prompt.

-* You will need to [install CanaryMod][ic] on your machine.
-CanaryMod is a customized version of Minecraft Server that makes it easy to install plugins and customize Minecraft.
-You can [download the CanaryMod server here.][ic]
+* You will need to [install SpigotMC][spigot] on your machine.
+SpigotMC is a customized version of Minecraft Server that makes it easy to install plugins and customize Minecraft.
+You can [download the SpigotMC server here.][spigotdl]

 # Installation

-If you don't want to compile from source, you can [download the compiled plugin here][dl] and copy it to the CanaryMod plugins directory.
+Before installing ScriptCraft you must first install SpigotMC which is a special version of Minecraft Server that makes it easy to customize the game.

+## Installing and Running SpigotMC

+Follow these steps to download and install SpigotMC on your machine.
+1. Download Spigot's [BuildTools.jar][spigotdl]
+2. Save the BuildTools.jar file to a new directory called spigotmc.
+3. Open a terminal (Mac and Linux) or command prompt (windows) window and type `java -jar BuildTools.jar`.
+This will kick off a long series of commands to "build" SpigotMC.
+4. When the build is done, there will be a new file beginning with `spigot` and ending in `.jar` in the spigotmc directory.
+Run this file by typing `java -jar spigot-1.10.2.jar` (it might not be that exact name - you can list files in the directory by typing `dir` (Windows) or `ls` (Mac and Linux).
+5. The server will start up then shut down very shortly afterwards.
+You'll need to edit a file called `eula.txt` - change `eula=false` to `eula=true` and save the file.
+6. Run the `java -jar spigot-1.10.2.jar` command again - this time the server will start up.
+Shut it down by typing `exit` at the server prompt.
+7. Download the [scriptcraft.jar][dl] plugin and save it to the `plugins` directory and restart the server by typing `java -jar spigot-1.10.2.jar`.
+9. At the server prompt type `js 1 + 1` and hit enter.
+The result `2` should be displayed.

+Congratulations - you've just installed your Custom Minecraft Server and are ready to begin writing your first mod!

 # Post Install